Ulcerating cancer wounds

 - aromatherapy oils.

-Different painkillers can be used.
-Taking them regularly is more helpful, as this helps keep the pain away.
+You can use different painkillers.
+It is more helpful if you take the painkillers regularly, as this helps control the pain.
 Your doctor or nurse can give you advice about the best painkiller to use.
-Tell them if the pain is not controlled.
-They can adjust the dose or try a different painkiller.
+If you feel the painkiller is not helping, let them know.
+They can change the dose or try a different painkiller.

 If the pain is worse when dressings are changed, tell your nurse.
 They may be able to use a different dressing that is more suitable for you.
 They may suggest you take a short-acting painkiller just before the dressing is changed.